VjayRam/U-ASK-Batched-Query-Processing-CS225-Project/README.md

 2. Install dependencies with `pip install -r requirements.txt`.

 ## Usage
-1. Load the dataset in the `data` folder and update the `main.py` script with the correct file path.
+1. Create and load the dataset in the `data` folder (csv file type) and update the `main.py` script with the correct file path.
 2. Run the main script with `python main.py`.
 3. Monitor the output in the console.